 South Bethany Police Department

 The officers of South Bethany Police remain dedicated to the community and its residents.
-Our officers are well versed in community service with most offering over twenty years of experience.
-Educationally, three of our officers hold an Associate’s degree and two hold Bachelor of Science degrees.
+Our officers are well versed in community service.
 The department strives to stay current with community policing trends through yearly in-service training.
 Active involvement with the town’s Neighborhood Watch program not only heightens interaction between homeowners, visitors, and the police, but also adds to the cohesiveness of the community.
 In addition, our officers have a personal vested interest in making our town safe and secure for its residents, since most live in the town’s surrounding areas.

 Fax: (302) 539-7545